One of the best tips you will ever get is to keep your WordPress blog secure. The best way to do that is by keeping a WordPress backup.

 If you need to take backups of multiple blogs, I would recommend looking for another solution which doesn’t cost you so much in recurring monthly fees.
 Otherwise, for a single blog, VaultPress is a perfect solution and lets you completely restore your blog from a backup.

 To configure VaultPress, you can use the Jetpack WordPress plugin.
 Before this, you need to buy a VaultPress plan.
+I used the personal plan that costed me $39.

 Check out VaultPress (Recommended for one site)